The Jordan Valley

 Hannah Dedicates Samuel

 During the family’s annual trip to Shiloh, Hannah decided to stay back as she wanted to wait till the boy was grown up before she dedicated him to the Lord.
 Was Hannah wavering on her promise to the Lord?
-Or did she think that, what use will be there for a toddler in the house of the Lord?
+Or did she think that what use would be there for a toddler in the house of the Lord?
 Is the Lord not capable of taking care of a toddler?
-Lets look deeper into the above verses.
+Let’s look deeper into the above verses.

 • Elkanah was going to Shiloh to fulfill his Vow (Verse 21).
 It could have been the vow his wife made or something not mentioned.
 The whole story revolves around Samuel so it must be the vow to give Samuel to the Lord.

-• Hannah made a vow saying that she will give Samuel to the lord all the days of his life.
+• Hannah made a vow saying that she would give Samuel to the lord all the days of his life.

 • Even if Hannah wanted to give Samuel to the Lord after a few years, why was she not going with her family for the annual trip to Shiloh?
 Why did she want to wait till the boy was weaned to even offer annual sacrifices to the Lord?
 Did Penninah not go with Elkanah year after year.
 (Verse 7)